 (q) The use of nationally standardized forms for acid rain portions of permit applications and compliance plans, as required by regulations promulgated under Title IV of the FCAA.

-(r) For purposes of permit renewal, the owner or operator must submit all information as required in section (3) of this rule.
+(r) For purposes of permit renewal, the owner or operator must submit all information as required in section (3).
 The owner or operator may identify information in its previous permit or permit application for emissions units that should remain unchanged and for which no changes in applicable requirements have occurred and provide copies of the previous permit or permit application for those emissions units.

 (4) Quantifying Emissions:

 (a) When quantifying emissions for purposes of a permit application, modification, or renewal an owner or operator must use the most representative data available or required in a permit condition.
-The Department will consider the following data collection methods as acceptable for determining air emissions:
+DEQ will consider the following data collection methods as acceptable for determining air emissions:

-(A) Continuous emissions monitoring system data obtained in accordance with the Department's Continuous Monitoring Manual (January, 1992);
+(A) Continuous emissions monitoring system data obtained using the DEQ Continuous Monitoring Manual;

-(B) Source testing data obtained in accordance with the Department's Source Sampling Manual (January, 1992) except where material balance calculations are more accurate and more indicative of an emission unit's continuous operation than limited source test results (e.g. a volatile organic compound coating operation);
+(B) Source testing data obtained using the DEQ Source Sampling Manual except where material balance calculations are more accurate and more indicative of an emission unit's continuous operation than limited source test results (e.g. a volatile organic compound coating operation);

 (C) Material balance calculations;